 8. Shoe Polish

-Once your leather shoes look brand new again, it’s time to get them shining like the first day you bought them.
+Once your leather shoes look clean and brand new again, it’s time to get them shining like the first day you bought them.
 Take a clean cloth and pour a few drops of your shoe polish onto it.

 If your polish is colored, make sure it perfectly matches your shoes.
 You can test an inconspicuous spot, such as the space between the tongue and the outer part of the shoe.